Search

 What is a required minimum distribution?

 A required minimum distribution is a rule that requires you to withdraw a minimum amount from tax-qualified retirement plans once you reach a certain age.
-In late 2022, the passage of the SECURE ACT 2.0 changed how that age is determined using a sliding scale:
+Your RMDs are taxed at your current marginal tax rate.
+Because you contribute pretax dollars to these savings accounts, the IRS wants to make sure you pay your deferred taxes on them.

 You can use your RMDs any way you like—as income, to donate to charity or to cover other expenses.
 You can't reinvest your RMD funds into a 401(k) or IRA, but you can put the money into savings or a (taxable) brokerage account.